TechWhizGenius/TechWhizGenius/README.md

 ## 🔥 About Me
 - 💻 Currently an **MLOps Engineer @ Vosyn Inc.**, building **AI agents** with **multimodal RAG (Text + Video + Image)** using Gemini 2.5 & Vertex AI.
 - ⚡ Skilled in **end-to-end ML pipelines**, **vector search**, and **cloud-native deployments**.
-- 📚 Researcher at UNT with **3 publications & 2 conference presentations** in NLP for disaster response, healthcare, and education.
+- 📚 Researcher at UNT with **3 publications & 2 University level presentations** in NLP for disaster response, healthcare, Library Science and education.
 - 🧠 Strong background in **transformer-based LLMs, deep learning, and explainable AI**.
 - 🌱 Always exploring new ways to bridge research with real-world applications.